nekocode/create-android-kotlin-app/README.md

 ```

 ### Single Activity Multiple Fragments
-You can build applications with only one single activity (`FragmentActivity`).
+You can build applications with only one single `FragmentActivity`.
 Then use fragment instead of activity to make pages.
 The `FragmentActivity` provides following functions to help you manage the fragment page in the stack.
 ```kotlin
 push()
 pushForResult()